sayantanmandal1/timeandspace/README.md

-# Time and Space: FAANG-Level DSA Code Analysis & Visualization Platform
+# Time and Space: DSA Code Analysis & Visualization Platform

 ## Overview

-**Time and Space** is a full stack, FAANG-level platform for analyzing and visualizing Data Structures & Algorithms (DSA) code in any major language.
+**Time and Space** is a full stack platform for analyzing and visualizing Data Structures & Algorithms (DSA) code in any major language.
 It provides:
 - Multi-language support (Python, Java, C++, JavaScript, and more)
 - Interactive AST (Abstract Syntax Tree) visualization
 - Step-by-step execution trace and graph-based visualizations